What Is A Blog & How Does It Work In 2023

-“What is a blog” has remain a trending search query on google over the time.
-Can you flash back to the first time you heard about the word “Blog”?
-What did your brain interprets it to be like?
-What was your reaction.
+“What is a blog” has remained a trending search query on google over time.
+Can you flashback to the first time you heard the word “Blog”?
+What did your brain interpret it to be like?
+What was your reaction?

-May be you are familiar with what a blog is, In the same way there are people who have come across it on a regular basis but don’t have any idea of what it really is.
-While to some people this is there first encounter.
+Maybe you are familiar with a blog; in the same way, some people have come across it regularly but don’t know what it is.
+While to some people, this is their first encounter.

-To achieve the purpose of this post, I will like to start from the basic which many people will neglect and with that you will get the full gist.
-So let’s start by answering the basic question.
+To achieve the purpose of this post, I would like to start from the basics, which many people will neglect, and with that, you will get the complete list.
+So let’s start by answering the fundamental question.

 What Is A Blog All About?

-A blog is an abbreviated word for weblog which is a discussion or informational website published on the world wide web.
-The content of a blog typically includes text, pictures, videos, animated GIFs and other hard copy documents.
-Posts are typically displayed in reverse chronological order, so that the most recent post appears first, at the top of the web page.
+A blog is an abbreviated word for weblog, a discussion or informational website published on the world wide web.
+The content of a blog typically includes text, pictures, videos, animated GIFs, and other hard copy documents.
+Posts are typically displayed in reverse chronological order so that the most recent post appears first, at the top of the web page.

-Blog is almost the same as a website but the few difference there is that blog is like an online diary or a journal mostly managed by one person.
-The author writes about a lot of things which depends on his/her area of interest.
-For example my blog Mackiestdon.com talks about how to start a blog and make a living from it.
-Usually a blog is updated on regular basis (Once a day, Once a week, or Once a month)
+A blog is almost the same as a website, but the only difference is that a blog is like an online diary or a journal managed mainly by one person.
+The author writes about many things that depend on their area of interest.
+For example, my blog Mackiestdon.com talks about how to start a blog and make a living from it.
+Usually, a blog is updated regularly (Once a day, Once a week, or Once a month)

 Words That Goes With Blog And Their Meanings

-- Blog (noun): This is a public journal, diary or even a book which is often times publicly available on the internet.
+- Blog (noun): This is a public journal, diary, or even a book that is often publicly available on the internet.

-- Blogger (noun): A person who owns a manages a blog by updating it with regularly.
+- Blogger (noun): A person who owns a manages a blog by updating it regularly.

-- Blog Posts (noun): An article or a write up in a blog which is published by a blogger.
+- Blog Posts (noun): An article or a write-up in a blog that a blogger publishes.

-- Blogging (verb): The act of writing or updating a blog post.
+- Blogging (verb): Writing or updating a blog post.

-It’s generally recognized that the first blog was Links.net, created by Justin Hall, while he was a Swarthmore College student in 1994.
-Of course, at that time they weren’t called blogs, and he just referred to it as his personal homepage.
+It’s generally recognized that the first blog was Links.net, created by Justin Hall while he was a Swarthmore College student in 1994.
+Of course, at that time, they weren’t called blogs, and he just referred to them as his homepage.

-The word “Weblog“ was coined in the year 1997 and it was attributed to Jorn Barger.
-The term was created to reflect the process of “logging the web” as he surf the internet.
+The word “Weblog“ was coined in 1997 and was attributed to Jorn Barger.
+The term was created to reflect the “logging the web” process as he surfs the internet.
 “Weblog” was shortened to “blog” in 1999 by programmer Peter Merholz.

-During these early years, a few different “blogging” platforms cropped up.
+A few different “blogging” platforms cropped up during these early years.
 LiveJournal is probably the most recognizable of the early sites.

 The Growth Period

-For detailed history of blogging below are my recommendation:
+For a detailed history of blogging, below are my recommendation:

 Reasons Why Most People Blog

-Different people have there different reason for blogging, so let dive deep into the most reason why some people start their own blog.
+Different people have a different reason for blogging, so let’s dive deep into the most reason why some people start their blogs.

-- To Create Awareness: Many blogs are started with the zeal to tackle a particular problem in the society so for that the blogger tends to table his own side of view on how to tackle a particular issue in the society.
+- To Create Awareness: Many blogs are started with the zeal to tackle a particular problem in society, so the blogger tends to table his side of view on tackling a particular issue in society.

-- Advertisement And Brand Promotion: Some company see it as a useful medium of letting their customer know about their latest product and as well get product reviews from them.
+- Advertisement And Brand Promotion: Some companies see it as a valuable medium of letting their customers know about their latest product and getting product reviews from them.

-- To Connect With Like-Minded People: When you write on a specific topic, it help you to gain attention of some persons who have the same thought with you and you can improve your knowledge from their opinion via the comment section.
+- To Connect With Like-Minded People: When you write on a specific topic, it helps you gain the attention of some people who have the same thoughts as you, and you can improve your knowledge from their opinion via the comment section.

-- To Gain Knowledge: Writing on your area of specialization will make you dig deep into learning more about it and on the process acquire more knowledge.
+- To Gain Knowledge: Writing in your area of specialization will make you dig deep into learning more about it and, in the process, acquire more knowledge.

 Benefits Of Blogging

-- Become Your Own Boss: Thousands of bloggers out there make a leaving by helping people on their day to activities
+- Become Your Boss: Thousands of bloggers out there make a left by helping people with their day to activities.

-- Freedom: Being a blogger help you manage your daily activities the way it pleases you, for example you sleep and wake up when you want.
+- Freedom: Being a blogger helps you manage your daily activities how pleases you; for example, you sleep and wake up when you want.

 And that’s it!
-I’m more than confident that you fully understand what a blog is and the decision is left for you to take whether you will like to start one today or not.
+I’m more than confident that you fully understand what a blog is, and the decision is left to take whether you would like to start one today or not.
 Check out my other post on things to consider before starting a blog.

-If by some unfortunate circumstance you get stuck or have any questions for me about this post or anything at all in this blog, just get in touch with me or leave a comment below.
+If, by some unfortunate circumstance, you get stuck or have any questions for me about this post or anything at all in this blog, get in touch with me or leave a comment below.
 I’ll help you out with any problems.